fkarg/fkarg.github.io/staged/extreme-ownership.md

 no bad teams, only bad leaders.

 - There are no bad teams, only bad leaders
-- Leadership is the most important factor for team-based performace
+- Leadership is the most important factor for team-based performance
 - There must be consequences for substandard performance, if it is being tolerated it will continue to happen
 - The best teams continuously look for ways to improve / set their standards